rotki/docs/faq.md

 If you like rotki, you can support us with a premium subscription and you not only get to fund open-source but also get additional features.
 To get a rotki subscription register on [our website](https://rotki.com/products).
 There you can also see what exactly is offered in premium.

+### Is there a lifetime premium plan?

+Short answer: **No**

+At rotki, we believe in building sustainable, long-term software that delivers continuous value to our users.
+Offering a lifetime subscription may sound appealing on the surface, but in reality, it’s a model that often leads to the collapse of the very products it’s meant to support.
+Many companies that adopt this approach either shut down within a few years or abandon the product once the initial influx of revenue dries up.

+rotki has been around since 2017, delivering continuous, original improvements every month.
+Offering a lifetime subscription would require us to put a fixed price on the indefinite future work of our entire team, which is simply not realistic or fair.
+Building and maintaining a privacy-respecting, local-first, open-source financial tool involves real and growing costs.

+It’s also worth noting that our current pricing model hasn’t changed since 2017.
+We’re currently re-evaluating it to better reflect the actual cost of development, support, and infrastructure, especially in light of inflation and the expanded scope of what rotki offers today.
+Our goal is to keep rotki accessible while ensuring its long-term health and independence.

 ## Questions on Roadmap and Features

 ### How can I see what's planned for rotki?